telerik/ajax-docs/api/server/Telerik.Web.UI/GridKeyboardNavigationSettings.md

 This property sets the key that is used to rebind RadGrid.
 It is always used with CTRL key combination.

-###  ExpandDetailTableKey `GridFocusKeys`

-This property set the key that is used for expanding the active row's detail table
-            (default key is Right arrow)

-###  CollapseDetailTableKey `GridFocusKeys`
+###  SaveChangesKey `GridFocusKeys`

-This property set the key that is used for collapsing the active row's detail table
-            (default key is Left arrow)

-###  ExitEditInsertModeKey `Int32`

-Gets the key used when exiting edit or insert mode.
+Gets or sets the key which update all records when a GridTableView.EditMode is set to Batch.

 ###  UpdateInsertItemKey `Int32`

 Gets the key used when updating or inserting an item.

-###  DeleteActiveRow `Int32`

-Gets the key which deletes the current active row.

-###  EnableKeyboardShortcuts `Boolean`

-Gets or sets a value which if set to false, prevents the keyboard short-cuts such as update/insert on ENTER,
-            exit edit/insert mode on ESC, etc. from being active.

-###  SaveChangesKey `GridFocusKeys`

-Gets or sets the key which update all records when a GridTableView.EditMode is set to Batch.

-###  CancelChangesKey `GridFocusKeys`

-Gets or sets the key which cancel all changes when a GridTableView.EditMode is set to Batch.

-## Methods

-###  GetViewStateValue
+###  ValidationGroup `String`

-#### Returns

-`Telerik.Web.UI.T`
+This property set the validation group of all controls placed into the Edit/Insert form of the RadGrid